The Best Fitness Trackers And Smartwatches to Buy in 2025

 The Apple Watch Series 11 refines the formula with meaningful upgrades in battery life, health insights, and durability.
 It now offers up to 24 hours of battery life in normal mode, or 38 hours in Low Power Mode, finally addressing one of the biggest frustrations for Apple users.
 Fast charging is also improved, with 15 minutes delivering up to 8 hours of use.

 Series 11 introduces new Hypertension notifications to warn of elevated blood pressure and a Sleep Score to give a clearer picture of nightly recovery.
-Aluminum models now feature Ion-X glass that’s 2× more scratch resistant, making the watch better suited for daily wear.
-Cellular models continue to provide reliable connectivity for calls, data, and apps on the go.
+Aluminum models now feature Ion-X glass that's 2x more scratch resistant, making the watch better suited for daily wear.
+Cellular models support 5G connectivity for faster performance on the go.

 2. Apple Watch Ultra 3